Stated alternately, "Do I need pre-requisite skills, or natural talent"? To "Do" Lindy Hop?

 Don't let fear prevent you from starting.
 I know it's scary, but with the pandemic lifting, and ever more terrifying human events, learn to live NOW because a good future probably isn't coming.
 Despots have been known to ruin things for everyone else.
 I'm not saying "give up and distract yourself with dancing".
 I'm saying that dancing, might actually make you the closest you've ever been to true happiness.
 And there's no reason not to take advantage of that opportunity IF it's available to you.

 I know it might not feel like it now, but I assure you.
-You are falling for exactly what the corporations want from you if you fill that common void in your soul by binging the next show as soon as it came out, or by buying lots of things like video games, protein powder, new gym clothes, new shoes, new make-up, new new new.
+You are falling for exactly what the US economy wants' from you.
+If you fill that all too common void in your soul by binging the next show as soon as it came out, or by buying the new thing, the trending - new new new.
 Perhaps the happiness you're looking for is NOT consuming something for once.
 But, actually creating something.
-Creating something in tandem with others is one of the most satisfying things you could experience as a person.
+Creating something in harmony and in tandem with others.
+Might just be one of the most satisfying things you could experience as a person.
 It's worth trying, I promise.

 Comments